-Salicylic acid is a natural medical ingredient that was initially sourced from the willow tree bark.
-People looking for natural acne treatment can sagely use salicylic acid cleansers and treatment creams.
-As one of the best over the counter acne treatments, it penetrates deep in the sebaceous glands, reduces oil production, and removes dead skin cells.
+Salicylic acid is a natural medical ingredient initially sourced from the willow tree bark.
+People looking for natural acne treatment can use salicylic acid cleansers and treatment creams.
+As one of the best over-the-counter acne treatments, it penetrates deep into the sebaceous glands, reduces oil production, and removes dead skin cells.

 Niacinamide (topical vitamin B3)

 Using the wrong moisturizers or sunscreen can clog the skin pores and cause more blackheads, whiteheads, and inflamed acne pimples.
-Using oil-free moisturizers with niacinamide (topical vitamin B3) can help reduce skin redness and keep the skin hydrated and glowing.
+Oil-free moisturizers with niacinamide (topical vitamin B3) can help reduce redness and keep the skin hydrated and glowing.

 Tea tree oil (Melaleuca Alternifolia)

-Tea tree oil, a natural substance made from the Tea Tree leaves, has antiseptic properties that help reduce acne bacteria on the skin.
+Tea tree oil, a natural substance made from Tea Tree leaves, has antiseptic properties that help reduce acne bacteria on the skin.
 It may also have some anti-inflammatory effects reducing redness.
-Laboratory studies have shown that it's able to destroy multiple types of skin bacteria and fungi.
-A few studies have shown the beneficial effect of acne in 5-15% concentrations.
+Laboratory studies have shown that it can destroy multiple skin bacteria and fungi types.
+A few studies have shown the beneficial impact of Acne in 5-15% concentrations.
 It seems that the leave-on topical solutions of tea tree oil work the best.
 You can find tea tree oil in MDacne's retinol treatment creams.

 Green tea extract (Camellia Sinensis)

 Green tea is a popular ingredient in topical and oral natural remedies.
 Green tea contains plant-based compounds called catechins.
 Catechins have antibacterial, anti-inflammatory, and antioxidant properties.
-One study has shown that green tea polyphenols may help reduce excessive sebum production in the skin sebaceous glands.
-Two other studies confirmed this result that showed oil reduction within 60 days of participants using green tea extract on their skin.
+One study has shown that green tea polyphenols may help reduce excessive sebum production in the skin's sebaceous glands.
+Two other studies confirmed this result, showing oil reduction within 60 days of participants using green tea extract on their skin.
 You can find green tea in many MDacne treatment products, including MDacne's hydrating cleanser and the oil-free active sunscreen.